InfuseAI/primehub-site/docs/design/primehub-apps.md

 1. Select an application template
 1. Fill the default envs provided by the template
 1. Select the instance type
-1. Choose the scope (Public / PrimeHub users only/ Group members only) if it is a web-based service
+1. Choose the scope (Public / PrimeHub users only/ Group members only).
+The scope only affects the web interface of the application.
 1. Create

 **Preset Environment Variables**